Black Friday Code: DIGEST35

 Does CoQ10 Fight Fatigue?

-Given CoQ10 helps produce ATP within our mitochondria, it’s logical to expect it might improve energy levels.
-In practice though, the research regarding CoQ10 supplementation for fatigue is mixed, and the effectiveness of CoQ10 may be dependent on the population involved.
+Since CoQ10 helps produce ATP within our mitochondria, you might assume it will improve energy levels.
+In practice though, the research regarding CoQ10 supplementation for fatigue is mixed.

 • Fibromyalgia